Transport Properties of Active Particles Moving on Adjustable Networks: Introduction

 The remainder of the paper is organized as follows.
 Sections~\ref{sec:Model} and~\ref{sec:Simulations} describe the model and the numerical simulation methods, respectively.
 Section~\ref{sec:Results} presents the results for both fixed network topologies (Section~\ref{subsec:topFixed}) and adjustable network topologies (Section~\ref{subsec:AdjustableNetworks}).
 Concluding remarks are provided in Section~\ref{sec:Conclusions}.
-Finally, Appendix~\ref{app:NoParticleInt} examines a variant of the model without excluded-volume interactions, in which multiple particles may occupy the same site.
+Finally, Appendix~\ref{app:PowerLaws} brings an argument for the observed power law for the diffusivity in the long-persistence limit and Appendix~\ref{app:NoParticleInt} examines a variant of the model without excluded-volume interactions, in which multiple particles may occupy the same site.